 In the 1980’s, SMWC took its first steps toward becoming an organized athletic department, and Mary Hums held the title of the first Athletic Director at SMWC.
 In 1985, Hums petitioned the school to become members of the NAIA.
 From 1987-89, SMWC was an active member of the NAIA in five intercollegiate sports including basketball, softball, tennis, cross country, and volleyball.

 After 1989, Mary Hums was replaced by Jan Blade as Athletic Director.
-Blade moved SMWC from the NAIA into the NSCAA in which the Pomeroys competed in until 2000 when they then moved to the USCAA in the fall of 2001.
+Blade moved SMWC from the NAIA into the NSCAA in which the Pomeroys competed in until 1999-2000 when they then moved to the USCAA in the fall.

 Present Athletic Director Deanna Bradley arrived in 1991 and oversaw the transition of SMWC from the NSCAA to the USCAA.
 Bradley reevaluated all of SMWC’s athletic programs, and ultimately canceled athletics in 1992.
 This canceling of SMWC Athletics was a pivotal point in SMWC’s long history.
 It sparked a change that has since impacted SMWC in a positive manner.
 The two year hiatus of athletics from campus allowed for the school to formulate a plan to begin scholarship teams for the first time.
 The move directly led to the current state of SMWC Athletics as a department that offers nine scholarship programs.